Mason Gallery

 About Mason Gallery

-The gallery's geographic reach extends across Australia's richest artistic regions.
-Mason Gallery specialises in sourcing works from Western Arnhem Land, Central Australia's Western Desert, Utopia Aboriginal Lands of the Eastern Desert, and the broader Top End.
-This expansive network, combined with Tony Mason's base in Alice Springs since 2001, ensures that the Darwin gallery can offer a comprehensive selection of styles and perspectives.
-As a proud member of The Aboriginal Art Association of Australia, Mason Gallery operates within a framework that actively supports Indigenous artists and promotes a sustainable, inclusive visual arts industry—a commitment reflected in every work on display.
+The collection pulls from across the country's best art regions.
+Western Arnhem Land, the Central Australian Western Desert, Utopia in the Eastern Desert, and the broader Top End all contribute work.
+Tony Mason moved to Alice Springs in 2001 and stays there, so he keeps the Darwin gallery connected to what's happening inland.
+As a member of The Aboriginal Art Association of Australia, Mason Gallery operates within an industry structure that supports Indigenous artists and works toward a sustainable, inclusive visual arts sector.
+You can see that commitment reflected in what's on the walls.